-The contentious Wal-Mart expansion issue will be going back to the Hood River City Council.
+The contentious Walmart expansion issue will be going back to the Hood River City Council for reconsideration.

-Wal-Mart attorneys submitted a memo to the city on Oct.
-1 requesting the council conduct a public hearing on the items remanded back to the city by the Oregon Land Use Board of Appeals.
+Walmart attorneys submitted a memo to the city on Oct.
+1 requesting the council to conduct a public hearing on the items remanded back to the city by the Oregon Land Use Board of Appeals.

-The land use board (LUBA) issued a ruling in June on one county of the city's decision making in whether or not the Wal-Mart on Cascade St. in Hood River should be allowed to expand by 30,000 square feet.
+The land use board (LUBA) issued a ruling in June on one count of the city’s decision- making processes which addressed whether or not the Walmart on Cascade Avenue in Hood River should be allowed to expand by 30,000 square feet.

-The City Council had overruled the city planning commission in December 2011 and stated that the expansion should be allowed.
+The city council had overruled an earlier city planning commission denial of the Walmart expansion request in December 2011 and found that the expansion should be allowed.

-Opponents of the expansion then appealed to LUBA, which remanded the decision on one count: that the city had failed to consider whether or not Wal-Mart maintained the vesting right necessary for expansion.
+Opponents of the expansion then appealed to LUBA, who then remanded the decision on one count.
+LUBA found that the city may have failed to properly consider whether or not Walmart maintained the vesting right necessary for expansion.

-In a 7-page memo to the council, city attorney Dan Kearns outlined the issues and process the city must address.
+In a seven-page memo to the council, City Attorney Dan Kearns outlined the issues and process the city must address.

 The first step will be a public hearing Oct.
 22 to determine if it wants any further briefing from the parties involved and whether or not it wants to focus on just the issues which were remanded by LUBA or to broaden the discussion to any further issues.